clobrien-ut/cphy/final_project/README.md

 Python
 Jupyter Notebook
 *Package requirements listed within files*

 ### Usage:
-Authorized access to data is required to use this repo.
+1. Access data via UTBox folder https://utexas.app.box.com/folder/238524022917.
+If you do not have access but are authorized, contact repo owner at clobrien@utexas.edu.
+	* Input (DER Output) data is stored in `input_data` folder.
+	* Output (processed DataFrames) data is stored in `data_clean` folder.
-1. Run `dataCleaning.ipynb` to process input ROOT file and output a Pandas DataFrame to CSV, located in `./data_clean`
+2. If processing your own files, run `dataCleaning.ipynb` to process input ROOT file and output a Pandas DataFrame to CSV, located in `./data_clean`.
+If not, skip to step 3.

-2. Run `training.ipynb` to process the DataFrame through the CVAE
+4. Run `training.ipynb` to process the DataFrame files stored in `data_clean` through the CVAE.

 *Note: some further instructions included in each file*